A nonpartisan, nonprofit that seeks to understand the root causes and solve for polarization in our political system.

 Beth Hladick

-Carlo brings a background in nonpartisan political reform to his work with extensive experience in both research and grassroots advocacy.
-He previously worked for Fair Elections Portland, a nonpartisan electoral reform campaign that successfully expanded the use of ranked-choice voting in Portland, ME, his hometown.
-Carlo holds a bachelor’s degree in Government from Colby College.
+Carlo brings a background in nonpartisan election reform to his work with extensive experience in policy, research, and grassroots advocacy.
+He conducts original research on primary elections, including the problems with party primaries and the evidence of reformed primary systems as solutions.
+He also consults with many internal and external stakeholders on best practices for primary election policy.
+Carlo was the researcher for Unite America Executive Director Nick Troiano's book The Primary Solution.
+Carlo previously worked for Fair Elections Portland, a nonpartisan electoral reform campaign that successfully expanded the use of ranked choice voting in Portland, ME, his hometown.
+He holds a bachelor’s degree in Government from Colby College.